google/wire/docs/faq.md

 [proposed subtract command]: https://github.com/google/wire/issues/8

+## Why does Wire require explicitly declaring a type provides an interface type?

+The reason the binding is explicit is to avoid scenarios where adding a new type to the provider graph that implements the same interface causes the graph to break, because that can be surprising.
+While this does result in more typing, the end-effect is that the developer's intent is more explicit in the code, which we felt was most consistent with the Go philosophy.

+There is an [open issue](https://github.com/google/wire/issues/242) to consider improving this.

 ## Should I use Wire for small applications?

 Probably not.
 Wire is designed to automate more intricate setup code found in